open-web3-stack/guardian/packages/example-guardian/README.md

 The output of running the simulator should look like this:
 ![](https://i.imgur.com/xR2ztRo.png)

+---

+**Checking the results**

-And you should see in your Guardian Bot terminal window activity of calling action `close_position`:
+After simulation ran successfully you should see in your Guardian Bot terminal window activity of calling action `close_position`:

 ![](https://i.imgur.com/OZ6x4pl.png)

+You can also check the chain state and emitted events using polkadot.js apps:

 You can also navigate to https://polkadot.js.org/apps/#/explorer, connect to the local node and check the events happening in the **Network** -> **Explorer** tab, to check all events were happening: